Should I Feed My Dog Before or After a Walk?

 As a dog mom or dad, there is always a lingering question of what the best time is to feed your pup, especially when walkies are involved.
 Should I feed my dog before or after a walk?
 It’s a difficult conundrum for dog parents, especially if you’re struggling for time throughout the day.
 It’s a good idea to feed your pup twice a day with 10 to 12 hours between meals.

 So, when should you feed your dog around walks; before or after?
 Keep reading to find out what’s recommended.

 Meals and walks

 Taking your pup for a dog walk is one of life’s great pleasures as a dog parent.
-Seeing them excitedly bouncing and running about when they realise what they’re about to do is heartwarming.
+Seeing their excited bouncing and running when they realize what they’re about to do is heartwarming.
 But planning a meal around the walk can be tricky.

 Dogs are inclined to relieve themselves around 15 to 20 minutes after a meal, so you can feed them before a walk.
 However, many dogs - especially bigger ones - are likely to experience some bloating (just like us humans), so consider a smaller meal pre-walk.
 If you’re giving them a normal portion, leave it for an hour before you head out of the front door.
 Otherwise, your pup could be at risk of canine bloat, which is also known as gastric dilatation-volvulus (GDV).

-Feeding your dog an hour or so before your walk means they’ll be full of healthy nutrients and won’t be starving before walkies, helping them feel energised and ready to take on the park!
+Feeding an hour or so before your walk means your pup will be full of healthy nutrients and won’t be starving before walkies, helping them feel energized and ready to take on the park!